rxt1077/resume/README.md

 **Adjunct Professor** (2017-Current)

-I have taught IT310 E-Commerce Technology, IT420 Computer Systems and Networks, and IT610 Systems Administration.
-My classes are typically project-based and center around open source software.
-I will also be teaching IT635 in Spring of 2018.
+I have taught IT310 E-Commerce Technology, IT420 Computer Systems and Networks, IT610 Systems Administration, and IT635 Database Administration.
+My classes are typically project-based and center around using open source software to solve real-world problems.
+All of my classes are infused with practical Linux system administation and many of them involve the use of a web framework (Ruby on Rails, Django, bottle) to create a web application that meets the needs of users.

 ## Monroe Township Schools (Monroe, NJ)